-Research on the preschool transition to first grade has received a great deal of attention in the last two decades which has prompted international researchers to explore a number of variables involved in this challenging change in children starting primary school (Hacıibrahimoğlu & Kargın, 2017; Kagan & Neuman, 2013).
-Going from preschool to first grade poses new challenges to children, which they have to face, including a new environment, relationships, teachers, and new rules - all of which have been found to have an important impact on their attitudes and roles (Author, 2019; Fabian & Dunlop, 2005; Perry, Dockett & Petriwskyj, 2014; Slmi & Kumpulainen, 2019).
-However, whilst there have been some efforts in exploring the effectiveness of transition-related interventions (mainly in developed economies such as Australia, the US, the UK, Italy, Hong Kong), it is still unknown how this type of intervention could support teachers, teaching assistants, children and parents in developing economies, such as Latin America, that have specific cultural and educational policy-related particularities.
-Moreover, the positive outcomes of intervention programmes have been widely documented (Ahtola et al., 2011; Morrison, Ponitz & McClelland, 2010; Schulting, Malone & Dodge, 2005), showing that interventions are positively associated with a better academic performance in first grade children.
+Research on the preschool transition to first grade has received a great deal of attention in the last two decades which has prompted international researchers to explore a number of variables involved in this challenging change in children starting primary school (Kagan and Tarrant, 2010; Haciibrahimoglu and Kargin, 2017).
+Going from preschool to first grade poses new challenges to children, which they have to face, including a new environment, relationships, teachers, and new rules-all of which have been found to have an important impact on their attitudes and roles (Fabian and Dunlop, 2005; Perry et al., 2014; Salmi and Kumpulainen, 2019; Urbina-Garcia, 2019).
+However, whilst there have been some efforts in exploring the effectiveness of transition-related interventions (mainly in developed economies such as Australia, the US, the UK, Italy,

+Hong Kong), it is still unknown how this type of intervention could support teachers, teaching assistants, children and parents in developing economies, such as Latin America, that have specific cultural and educational policy-related particularities.
+Moreover, the positive outcomes of intervention programmes have been widely documented (Schulting et al., 2005; Morrison et al., 2010; Ahtola et al., 2011), showing that interventions are positively associated with a better academic performance in first grade children.
 Nevertheless, such research is influenced by the socio-cultural context of developed economies, and thus, our understanding of the impact of these interventions in developing economies is limited.
 The international literature on interventions has provided a wealth of evidence for the positive impact on children, teachers and parents during this transition, which has ultimately helped children make the move successfully.
 For instance, Lee and Gogh (2012) undertook an action-research in Singapore with 14 children aged 5 and 6.
 Findings revealed a positive change in children's attitudes about first grade, as well as a decrease in parents' levels of anxiety triggered by this period of change.
-However, the limited number of children included in this study poses challenges in terms of data-generalisation.
-Berlin, Dunning and Dodge (2011) carried out a four-week summer programme in the US to facilitate the transition to kindergarten based on a randomised control trial.
+However, the limited number of children included in this study poses challenges in terms of data-generalization.
+Berlin et al. (2011) carried out a 4-week summer programme in the US to facilitate the transition to kindergarten based on a randomized control trial.
 Results revealed a better development of social skills for girls but, surprisingly, not for boys.
 Kindergarten teachers reported that this programme did not appear to have a significant impact on children's efficacy regarding academic demands.
 Nevertheless, authors reported a significant effect on the ability to adapt to the school routines of children participating in this programme.
-However, this study included only children at risk of academic failure, which does not allow for generalisation of the data.
-Moreover, in the study by Berlin, Dunning and Dodge (2011), the authors did not include a base-line assessment of the children's cognitive and social domains, which means the impact of such programmes in these areas cannot be identified.
+However, this study included only children at risk of academic failure, which does not allow for generalization of the data.
+Moreover, in the study by Berlin et al. (2011), the authors did not include a base-line assessment of the children's cognitive and social domains, which means the impact of such programmes in these areas cannot be identified.

-In Hong Kong, Li, Mak, Chan, Chu, Lee and Lam (2013) used a randomised control trial design including 143 families where a play-integrated preparatory programme was implemented.
-Results from the control and experimental groups indicated decreased levels of worry and increased levels of happiness, six weeks and three months after the intervention.
+In Hong Kong, Li et al. (2013) used a randomized control trial design including 143 families where a play-integrated preparatory programme was implemented.
+Results from the control and experimental groups indicated decreased levels of worry and increased levels of happiness, 6 weeks and 3 months after the intervention.
 Nevertheless, while the authors claimed that in order for children to have a smooth transition, children need to develop self-control skills so they can cope with stressful and anxious situations when transitioning, such skills were not assessed in the study.
 Furthermore, the authors claimed that the programme served this purpose, but no assessment of self-awareness, self-control or self-efficacy was carried out.